TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-backup-pointintimerestore.md

 ## **Recommended Steps**

 * If you are having connectivity issues after restoring the server, make sure that the connection string is referring to the restored server
-* In Azure Database for MySQL, you cannot modify the "mysql.user" table.
-If you want to export MySQL users and privileges, please refer to [Export and import MySQL users and privileges to Azure Database for MySQL](https://techcommunity.microsoft.com/t5/Azure-Database-for-MySQL/Export-and-import-MySQL-users-and-privileges-to-Azure-Database/ba-p/916995)
 * Ensure that you try to restore to a point in time that is within your configured retention period.
 Note that we do not backfill the backups if you increase the retention period.
 * If you are trying to restore to a point in time within the last 5 minutes and the backup is not yet available, wait for up to 5 minutes and try to restore again
 * The point in time restore duration depends on your database size and the transaction log size from last full backup.
 The SLA of restore time is 12 hours.